theallending/blog/_data/blog/F1_racepace.md

 ### Race Pace

 Race pace is defined as, on average, how fast a Formula 1 car can complete a lap during a Grand Prix.
-Faster race pace in one Formula 1 car usually results in a higher finishing position than a car with a slower race pace.
+A faster race pace in one Formula 1 car usually results in a higher finishing position than a car with a slower race pace.

 ### Tyre Compound